Always tired?

 The evidence base

 The NICE Clinical Knowledge Summary lists a specific set of blood tests for the assessment of tiredness in adults.
-This panel includes every one of them, run together in a single venous draw, and interpreted in the context of a doctor consultation — exactly the way a GP appointment would work.
+The Advanced Fatigue Assessment (£199) includes every one of them, run together in a single venous draw and interpreted in a doctor consultation — exactly the way a GP appointment would work.
+The Fatigue Blood Test (£99) covers the common physical causes — the rows marked ✓ in its column below.

-Two markers go beyond the standard guideline because the evidence supports them: active B12 instead of total B12 (more reliable in the low-normal range), and full thyroid antibodies alongside TSH (catches autoimmune thyroid disease that basic thyroid tests miss).
+The Advanced assessment also goes beyond the standard guideline where the evidence supports it: active B12 instead of total B12 (more reliable in the low-normal range, included in both tests), and full thyroid antibodies alongside TSH (catches autoimmune thyroid disease basic thyroid tests miss, Advanced only).

 Read the NICE CKS guideline →